ElasticDiffusion: Training-free Arbitrary Size Image Generation through Global-Local Content Separation: Introduction

 \section{Introduction}

 Diffusion models are a powerful family of algorithms that achieve remarkable quality and obtain the current state-of-the-art performance on various image synthesis tasks.
 As is the case with most deep neural networks, diffusion models are typically trained on one or a few image resolutions.
-For instance, Stable Diffusion~\cite{ldm}, one of the most widely adopted diffusion models, is trained on a square shape of size 512 x 512, yet fails to maintain its performance at different aspect ratios during inference time.
-In practice, many applications require a wide aspect ratio or portrait mode, such as digital billboards, wearable devices, artistic renderings, automotive displays, and any application relying on a computer screen.
+For instance, Stable Diffusion (SD)~\cite{ldm}, one of the most widely adopted diffusion models, is trained on a square images of size 512 x 512, yet fails to maintain its performance at different aspect ratios during inference time.
+In practice, many applications require a wide aspect ratio or portrait mode, such as digital billboards, wearable devices, automotive displays, and any application relying on a computer screen.

 Recent studies address the issue of variable image size in different ways.
 SDXL~\cite{sdxl} and Any-Size-Diffusion~\cite{any-size-diffusion} explicitly finetune models on images with a range of aspect ratios, which requires extensive computation, a quadratic memory footprint, and larger training data.
 In addition, this strategy requires a set of resolutions to be specified up-front during training time, while the models still struggle to generalize to new resolutions during inference, often resulting in artifacts.
 Recent works also show remarkable results in generating panoramic images using pretrained diffusion models by overlapping generated patches into a larger image~\cite{multidiffusion, mixture-of-diffusers}.
 These methods work well for landscape images with repetitive patterns.
 However, their lack of global guidance limits their abilities to generate images of single objects or faces where global structure is important.
+Recent work \cite{magicscroll, variable-size-adaptation, anylens} aimed at extending pre-trained diffusion models capabilities to others domains, often in a training-free way \cite{bivdiff, cartoondiff, freecontrol, portraitdiffusion, adaptiveguidance, loco, stylediffusion, conditionvideo, stereodiffusion}.
+Few concurrent work~\cite{demofusion, cheap-scaling, hidiffusion, large-image, dynamicsr} focus on adapting them to higher resolutions, yet they are constrained to square images.